Skip to content

 Run plan pane

-Click the blue button labeled Apply And Backfill to apply the plan and initiate backfill.
-The Backfill section contents at the bottom will update.
+Click the blue button labeled Apply Changes And Backfill to apply the plan and initiate backfill.

-The updated backfill output shows the operation's completion status.
+The Backfilled section shows progress indicators for the backfill operations.
 The first progress indicator shows the total number of tasks and completion percentage for the entire backfill operation.
 The remaining progress bars show completion percentage and run time for each model (very fast in this simple example).

 Apply plan pane

-Click the blue Done button to close the pane.
+Click the Go Back button to close the pane.

 You've now created a new production environment with all of history backfilled.